 However, the unconsciousness is not caused by the acceleration of the brain.
 It is caused by the collision of the brain with the inside of the skull.
 Force won’t tell us anything about what happened there.
 For that, you want to study is momentum and its effect on impulsive damage.

 Swinging strikes can change the complex calculation of the force exerted on a target.
-But in a boxing fight, you rarely get a good chance to land a killer punch since the range might be too close or too far meaning you cannot move your target in enough speed due to deceleration or not enough acceleration in the too close of a distance, or have enough speed but miss the distance judgment and therefore not putting all the force you would otherwise be able to.
+But in a boxing fight, you rarely get a good chance to land a killer punch since the range might be too close or too far meaning you cannot shake one's skull with enough speed due to deceleration or not enough acceleration in the too close of a distance.
+Another possibility is not having enough speed but missing the distance judgment and therefore not putting all the force you would otherwise be able to.

 When you strike in Pure Krav Maga you basically accelerate your arm to maximum speed followed with the body weight and plan to reach the target at maximum speed and carry the target about 3 inches if possible maintaining maximum speed as much as possible through the retraction of the hand, and maintaining maximum weight shift during the hit and during the retraction moving forward to ensure it helps to support the impact.